 - United Healthcare

-If your insurance is not listed, she can provide you with a superbill to file with your insurance as an out-of-network provider.
+If your insurance is not listed, she can file as an out-of-network provider or provider a superbill.

 Credit card, HSA and FSA cards are also accepted.